briglx/AzureBillingReports/recipes/README.md

 ### Steps to Create Advisor Sample data

-- Initate the Recommendation Generation process
+- Initiate the Recommendation Generation process
 - Download from Azure
 - Transform the data
 - Remove Bad Records